cs1302uga/cs1302-ce07/README.md

 1. Make sure you are in the `cs1302-ce07` directory.
    Compile the class you added in the previous step.
-   Write down the commands that you used in the order you used them.
+   Write down any commands that you used in the order you used them.

 1. Generate the API documentation website for all of the code in the `cs1302` package into the `doc` directory.
 You may need to create the `doc` directory if it does not already exist.